top of page

 Do Trust Documents Have to Be Notarized in Florida?

-It depends on the type of trust document.
+It depends on the document.

 In Florida: